jrnelson90/tinderboxpedal/src.midi/README.md

 You should see messages about MIDI device discovered.

 Push the leftmost button on the to row to connect / disconnect the pedal from amplifier.
+When pedal is not connected you can use your mobile app to change settings.

 The bottom row of the footswitch is changing amp presets when connected.